F1 Penalty points: Drivers penalty points after 2024 Miami GP

 Sergio Perez has accumulated eight penalty points, the most on the grid at the moment.

-- One point: Unsafe release in the pit lane during the 2024 Saudi Arabian Grand Prix.
-(Expires 9th March 2025)
+- One point: Unsafe release in the pit lane during the 2024 Saudi Arabian Grand Prix. (expires March 9, 2025)

 #5 Charles Leclerc